XxCykeXx/Rustalk/CONTRIBUTING.md

 # Contributing to Rustalk

 Welcome to Rustalk!
-We're excited that you're interested in contributing to our secure P2P terminal chat application.
+We're excited that you're interested in contributing to our modular P2P communication platform.
 This guide will help you get started with contributing to this project.

 ## Table of Contents